 The Irish FA has a responsibility to ensure the implementation of all policies required to govern the organisation, including its safeguarding policy.
-The Association is committed to reviewing its safeguarding policy and procedures every three years, or following a major change in legislation or practice advice, to ensure adherence with all government legislation and best practice guidelines.
+The Association is committed to reviewing its safeguarding policy and procedures every three years to ensure adherence with all government legislation and best practice guidelines.

-1.2 KEY PRINCIPLES
+1.2 Key Principles